subcoder167/AlphaTribeDev/README.md

   Fractal equations are complex but beautiful to watch and explore when plotted on a 3d graph by creating plotting points through numerous iterations.
   That's what we explored in this project.
 We computed and plotted various fractal equations using a series of libraries and Intel® OneAPI Toolkit to optimize the process.

+  You can learn about the project in details from my medium blog - https://medium.com/@subhajitmajiofficial/intel-oneapi-hackathon-submission-40543e01d6b6.

 ## Tech Stack:
    1. NUMPY
    2. PLOTLY